shaxunyeman/chainsql.cdt/README.md

 # chainsqlWasmVM

-A interpreter for Wasm in chainsqld
+An interpreter for Wasm in chainsqld